protontypes/open-sustainable-technology/README.md

 ### Ocean Circulation Models
+- [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
+- [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.
 - [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) - Fast and friendly fluid dynamics on CPUs and GPUs.
 - [NEMO](https://forge.nemo-ocean.eu/nemo/nemo) - Nucleus for European Modelling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences.